riskportal/network-tutorial/docs/8_parameters.md

 The printed dictionary contains configuration blocks used throughout the RISK pipeline, including:

-- `annotations`: Metadata for understanding the context of the analysis.
+- `annotations`: Metadata for understanding the context of the analysis
-- `datetime`: Timestamp indicating when the parameters were created or last modified.
+- `datetime`: Timestamp indicating when the parameters were created or last modified
-- `graph`: Configuration settings related to the graph structure used in the analysis.
+- `graph`: Configuration settings related to the graph structure used in the analysis
-- `neighborhoods`: Parameters defining the neighborhoods within the graph.
+- `neighborhoods`: Parameters defining the neighborhoods within the graph
-- `network`: Settings pertaining to the overall network configuration.
+- `network`: Settings pertaining to the overall network configuration
-- `plotter`: Options for visualizing the results of the analysis.
+- `plotter`: Options for visualizing the results of the analysis

 ---